-On August 6, 2020, Nanjing CBAK New Energy Technology Co., Ltd. ("Nanjing CBAK") was established as a wholly owned subsidiary of CBAK Nanjing with a registered capital of RMB700,000,000 (approximately \$110 million).
+On August 6, 2020, Nanjing CBAK New Energy Technology Co., Ltd. ("Nanjing CBAK") was established as a wholly owned subsidiary of CBAK Nanjing with a registered capital of RMB700,000,000 (approximately \$98 million).
 Pursuant to Nanjing CBAK's articles of association and relevant PRC regulations, CBAK Nanjing was required to contribute the capital to Nanjing CBAK on or before August 5, 2040.
-Up to the date of this report, the Company has contributed RMB352,538,138 (approximately \$55.6 million) to Nanjing CBAK.
+Up to the date of this report, the Company has contributed RMB352,538,138 (approximately \$49.5 million) to Nanjing CBAK through injection of a series of cash and machines.

-On November 9, 2020, Nanjing Daxin New Energy Automobile Industry Co., Ltd ("Nanjing Daxin") was established as a wholly owned subsidiary of CBAK Nanjing with a register capital of RMB50,000,000 (approximately \$7.9 million).
-Up to the date of this report, the Company has contributed RMB33,416,000 (approximately \$5.2 million) to Nanjing Daxin.
+On November 9, 2020, Nanjing Daxin New Energy Automobile Industry Co., Ltd ("Nanjing Daxin") was established as a wholly owned subsidiary of CBAK Nanjing with a register capital of RMB50,000,000 (approximately \$7.0 million).
+Up to the date of this report, the Company has contributed RMB37,000,000 (approximately \$5.2 million) to Nanjing Daxin.